 Founded in Laholm, Sweden in 2001, DIAKRIT has evolved the way people buy, sell and rent real estate.
 It began with revolutionary 2D and 3D floor plans for the Scandinavian market, which incorporated high quality professional photography.
-15 years later, potential home buyers can customize and visualize their dream abodes with the D-Furnish, D-Navigator, and D-Configurator software.
+15 years later, potential home buyers can customize and visualize the interior design of their dream abodes with the D-Furnish, D-Navigator, and D-Configurator software.

 Now headquartered in Bangkok, Thailand, with 450 employees around the world and 2,000 real estate clients, DIAKRIT’s presence is felt on a global scale.
 Its innovative solutions have attracted the attention of Rupert Murdoch’s News Corp, and it joined the News Corp Australia family in 2016.

 It’s an exciting time for a company which constantly pushes the technological boundaries of architectural visualization and finds new ways to immerse the viewer.
 Part of its worldwide expansion is the hiring of Zac Arato as Creative Lead (CG).
 We spoke to him about his move to Bangkok, the differences in markets on opposing sides of the world, and how he oversees Diakrit’s astonishing arch viz imagery.